Goals for Education | Monitoring State Policies

 SREB staff visited Florida to meet with legislators and staff and attend committee meetings in 2017.

-Throughout 2016-17, legislators and legislative and governors’ staff from Florida requested assistance on topics including the State Authorization Reciprocity Agreement, college affordability, the Academic Common Market, the Commission on Computer Science and Information Technology, education research resources and educational technology.
+Throughout 2016-17, legislators, legislative staff and governor’s staff from Florida requested assistance on topics including special education services, funding for low-income students, the State Authorization Reciprocity Agreement, college affordability, the Academic Common Market, the Commission on Computer Science and Information Technology, education research resources and educational technology.

 SREB state services convenes legislative and governors’ staff from across the SREB region each fall to discuss topics that will likely be on agendas during upcoming legislative sessions.